 All other indirect emissions from sources not owned or controlled by the university.
 Reporting is optional.
-Consumed electricity is the largest major source of emissions, accounting for 55% of all emissions in 2013/14.

-The recent reduction in emission factors by SaskPower is the main source for overall GHG reductions for the university
+- Consumed electricity is the largest major source of emissions, accounting for 58% of all emissions in 2015/16. - The recent reduction in emission factors by SaskPower and warmer winter weather is the main source for overall GHG reductions for the university